mvolkmann/mvolkmann.github.com/programming/sed-article.md

 The `|` character allows specifying more than one pattern to match.

-For example, `/abc|def|ghi/` matches text containing "abc", "def", or "ghi".
+For example, `/red|green|blue/` matches text containing "red", "green", or "blue".
 The patterns before and after the `|` can be any kind of regular expression pattern, not just literal text.